Reading Time: 10 minutes

 The Sober Community and Your Fulfilling Life

 You’re not alone in your sobriety — there is a large community of people who have been where you are and who want to go where you’re going.
 Spending your time with people on the same path makes an effort to stay clean and sober less of an anomaly in social situations.
 If you need extra support, maybe a sponsor will be your best option.

 In addition to support, make an effort to get out of your head as much as possible.
 Join a running club or take a cooking class.
 Find a sobriety-based club with social events or activities — there are plenty.
 There is a wealth of options that will show you how content your life can be and allow you to live the life you envisioned when you began this journey of sobriety.
 Be sure to keep your support meetings on your schedule, as they will enhance your conviction for a clean and sober life.

-After treatment, you will be continuing to rebuild your life.
+After treatment, you will continue to rebuild your life.
 You may be reconciling relationships and reclaiming the things that make you, you.
 We are confident that being active in support groups will help you navigate this time of healing.